-The risk of a data breach has increased tremendously in recent years.
-While the U.S. Congress has enacted breach notification requirements in a number of Acts, data breach concerns are not limited to federal law.
-This due to actual breaches of state information systems, and has led state legislatures to enact an array of data breach notification laws.
-This new publication is a guide to existing state laws, and includes the full statutes for a number of states to illustrate not only the approach that larger states have taken, but also to highlight some of the more unusual approaches that some states have followed.
+The risk of data breach has increased tremendously.
+While Congress has enacted breach notification requirements in a number of Acts, data breach concerns are not limited to federal law.
+Breaches of state information systems have led state legislatures to enact an array of data breach notification laws.
+This publication is a guide to existing state laws and includes full statutes for a number of states to illustrate larger state approaches taken in some jurisdictions.

 FREE PUBLICATION INCLUDED WITH PURCHASE

 Also included with the publication is the Federal Breach Notification Resource Guide that discusses critical information about breach notifications for covered entities and business associates, breach notifications under the HITECH Act, and guidance on coping with breaches, enforcement, and other fallout under the HITECH Act.

 The eBook versions of this title feature links to Lexis Advance for further legal research options.